 puzzle games, Nurikabe.
 It has also been called as the cousin of Sudoku.
 Nurikabe is an entertaining yet challenging puzzle game which will keep your brain sharp all day long.

-In this page you will be able to find not only Nurikabe puzzle games but also printable nurikabe puzzles, its rules and even strategies on how to become the best Nurikabe player.
+In this page you will be able to find not only Nurikabe puzzle games but also printable nurikabe puzzles and Brain Test, its rules and even strategies on how to become the best Nurikabe player.

 According to Wikipedia:

 Nurikabe (hiragana: ぬりかべ) is a binary determination puzzle named for Nurikabe, an invisible wall in Japanese folklore that blocks roads and delays foot travel.
 Nurikabe was apparently invented and named by Nikoli; other names (and attempts at localization) for the puzzle include Cell Structure and Islands in the Stream.

 If this is the first time you are playing Nurikabe puzzle and would like to know how to play it then please follow this simple steps:

 - Each numbered cell is an island cell, the number in it is the number of cells in that island.

 - Each island must contain exactly one numbered cell.